developersCradle/angular-complete-guide/Section 3 Course Project - The Basics/README.md

 # Section 3  Course Project - The Basics

-We will build recipe book and shoping list app
+We will build recipe book and shopping list app
-    - Manange, View, modify
+    - Manage, View, modify

 # What I Learned